codebucks27/react-portfolio-final/README.md

 # Build a Stunning Portfolio with React JS using Styled-Components and framer-motion for awesome Animations

-This repository contains starter code for Portfolio Website in ReactJS. <br />
+This repository contains Final code for The Portfolio Website in ReactJS. <br />

 View Demo👇: <br />
 https://react-portfolio-sigma.vercel.app/ <br />